-Hyundai NEXO interior & comfort
+Hyundai NEXO interior, dashboard & comfort

 The NEXO is airy and comfortable, with heated and cooled, electrically adjustable front seats and an opening sunroof as standard